Firecoded/draggable-video-resizer/README.md

 -   Click and drag any video using a custom top bar
 -   Resize from the bottom-right corner
 -   Automatically maintains page flow with a placeholder
--   Lightweight, private, and works offline
+-   Lightweight, opt-in by default
--   Built with React, TypeScript, Vite, and Tailwind CSS

 ---